 Wi-Fi Network: Indicates if the system is connected to a wireless network and, if so, the name of the network.
 See Section 4.1.6 for details on connecting the system to a wireless network.

 Volume: The Volume + and - buttons are used to increase and decrease speaker volume.

 Brightness: The Brightness + and - buttons are used to increase and decrease the screen brightness.
-For example, increasing the Brightness setting may improve the visibility of the screen in bright sunlight.
+Increasing the brightness setting may improve the visibility of the screen in bright sunlight.
 Note, however, that increasing the screen brightness also increases power consumption, thus reducing battery life.